Scotland pick Crosbie for opener against England

 "It was a difficult selection.
 There are so many players in really good form - and we back form now, which means there are experienced players who have played a lot of rugby for us have missed out," Townsend told Scottish Rugby.

-"But we believe this is the strongest squad we can pick for this weekend."
+"But we believe this is the strongest squad we can pick for this weekend and they have been training really well.

+"The players who have missed out on selection have shown real professionalism an competitiveness to raise the standard of our attack and defence."

+Scotland team: Hogg; Steyn, Jones, Tuipulotu, Van der Merwe; Russell, White; Schoeman, Turner, Nel; R Gray, Gilchrist; Ritchie (c), Crosbie, M Fagerson.

 - The one and only Dr. Dre: Celebrate him with a mix of his greatest tunes and chats